bluelightspirit/Connect4/README.md

 Firstly, note the game is designed to be played with two players.
 However, it is possible to play by yourself as well.

-If you are playing with someone else able to access your terminal, it may be best to play rock-paper-scissors on who is which color (red or green).
+If you are playing with someone else able to access your terminal, it is recommended to play a game such as rock-paper-scissors to determine who is which color (red or green).

 To play the game, the AI will randomize what color player 1 and 2 is.
 If you're playing with someone else, whatever color the AI chose as player 1 should go first.
 If you're playing by yourself, you can pretend you're going against a mighty enemy.